janosgyerik/articles/hacking-contest-lessons/intro.md

 The first level got me interested.
 The second got me completely hooked.
-The "quick look" turned into long nights, but in the end I came out enlightened.
+The "quick look" turned into long nights, but in the end I felt thoroughly enlightened.
 Having experienced seemingly harmless programs bent to do harmful things made me much more aware of potential issues in my own work.
-Knowing how to detect and exploit weaknesses is not something "good to know", it's essential to protecting your programs.
+Knowing how to detect and exploit weaknesses is not something "good to know", it's essential to be able to protect your programs.

-The online security contest is now over, and of course the contest server was taken offline.
+The online security contest is over, and of course the contest server was taken offline.
 After all,
 who would want to keep a server with security holes running in the wild?